 Not all paging systems are created alike.
 Chief concerns include efficacy/coverage and security.
 The most secure and reliable paging networks rely on a checkerboard pattern of transmitter sites.
 This is the approach that Spok employs for its industry-leading paging services.

 Since hospitals and clinical settings are bound by HIPAA and other regulations, proper data encryption is essential.
-Today, some pagers (like the Spok T5 and T52) support message encryption using the AES-128 encryption algorithm, which is the industry standard.
-With these pagers, each device is programmed with a unique encryption key.
+Today, some pagers (like the Spok T5) support message encryption using the AES-128 encryption algorithm, which is the industry standard.
+With this pager, each device is programmed with a unique encryption key.
 Messages are encrypted as they enter the Spok network, sent over the satellite network to the transmitters and then sent over the air to the device, where they are decrypted for display to the user.

 Whether you need to communicate a system-wide emergency message or let one person know that there is a front desk delivery for them, paging is a fast, efficient, cost-effective and unobtrusive solution.